vdavez/codingforlawyers/md/ch3.md

 ## Exhibit 3: Floats

 Just a moment ago, when looking at integers Exhibit 2, we observed that `1.5` is not an integer.
 Instead, it is considered to be a "float", because it has a  "floating decimal".
 The following are all examples of floats: `3.14`, `2.1828`, and `0.0001`.
+As one reader ([@jeremybowers](https://twitter.com/jeremybowers)) observed, recording a billable hour can often involve a float: `0.1` of a billable hour corresponds to 6 minutes.

 ## Exhibit 4: Booleans